tmteam/NFun/Specs/Texts.md

 Text is immutable - this means that after creating the text, it cannot be changed - only create a new one based on the previous one

-The text is an alias for the "array of chars" type and inherits all arrays properties and arrays operators
+The text is an alias for the "char[]" type and inherits all arrays properties and arrays operators

 ## Text Literals